Pharmacomicrobiomics: History

 In a 1973 paper, Ronald Scheline stated that the gastrointestinal microbiome has the ability to act as an organ with metabolic potential at least equal to the liver.
 Since then, the importance of the human microbiome in mediating health and disease has been acknowledged, and specific interactions between xenobiotics and microbes have been characterized using in vitro or in vivo methods.
 However, few studies have taken into account the complete metabolic profile, leading some to say that the microbiome's cumulative role in xenobiotic metabolism and toxicology has largely remained unexplored.
 It is reported that 84% of the top-selling pharmaceuticals in the US and Europe are administered orally, making it the most common mode of drug administration.
 The implication of this is that a large proportion of drugs, especially those that are lowly soluble and permeable ones, encounter the microbiome and are subject to reductive and hydrolytic reactions.

+The view of the human microbiome as an organ is quite common in scientific literature; however, it is more biologically correct to view it as a cloud, since a 'microbiome cloud model' better reflects the uncertainty associated with the dynamic composition of the microbiome.
+Understanding the microbiome variability is key to understanding and modulating pharmacomicrobiomic interactions.
+The same patient can respond properly to a drug on a given day, then—as the patient's microbiome dramatically varies after an infection, antimicrobial therapy, or radiation therapy (for example), the drug response can surprisingly be much different.

 Sequencing technologies such as 16S rRNA shotgun metagenomic sequencing have facilitated the rapid expansion of the pharmacomicrobiomics field by capturing organismal diversity in microbial communities.
 The Human Microbiome Project and METAgenomics of the Human Intestinal Tract (MetaHIT), established in 2007 and 2008, respectively, aimed to characterize the variation in human microbiomes.
 These large scale projects are foundational to pharmacomicrobiomic studies, as they allow for the generation of statistic models that can take into account variation in microbial composition across individuals.